Bitwarden Review: Quick Expert Summary

 Bitwarden Security Features

-Bitwarden also has a ton of good security features — it includes almost everything I expect in a premium password manager, such as:
+Bitwarden also has all the security tools and features I expect in a premium password manager, such as:

 - Password generator.